fluffy-critter/rss2discord/README.md

 * `database`: The path to the file to store the information about already-seen entries
 * `username`: The display name to use for the posting bot (will default to the webhook name)
 * `avatar_url`: An image to use as the post avatar (will default to the standard app icon)
-* `include_summary`: Whether to put the feed's summary text into the Discord post
+* `include_summary`: Whether to put the feed's summary text into the Discord post; if the summary is shown, then the OpenGraph card will be suppressed, and vice-versa
 * `feeds`: A list of feeds to send to the channel.
-Items can be a raw feed URL, or they can be a sub-configuration with the following values:
+A feed can be just a URL, or it can be a configuration blob with the following values:
     * `feed_url`: The URL to the feed
     * `username`, `avatar_url`, `include_summary`: Overrides the top-level configuration